MicrosoftDocs/Edge-Enterprise/edgeenterprise/ms-edge-security-conditional-access.md

 ## Accessing CA protected URLs with Microsoft Edge on BYOD using Intune MAM

 Mobile Application Management (MAM) for unenrolled devices is commonly used for personal or bring your own devices (BYOD).
 MAM is an option for users who don't enroll their personal devices, but still need access to their organization's email, Teams meetings, and more.
-For more specific information on MAM, see [What is Microsoft Intune app management?](/mem/intune/apps/app-management).
+For more specific information about MAM, see [What is Microsoft Intune app management?](/mem/intune/apps/app-management) and the [MAM FAQ](/mem/intune/fundamentals/deployment-guide-enrollment-mamwe).

 ## Access issues

 On a compliant device, the identity accessing the resource should match the identity on the profile.
-If it doesn't, access is blocked and you'll see a message like the one in the following screenshot.
+If it doesn't or the device is unmanaged, access is blocked and you'll see a message like the one in the following screenshot.
 In this example, `balas@contos.com` is the sign-in account needed to access the resource.

 ![Conditional access message in browser](./media/edge-security/microsoft-edge-security-conditional-access.png)